wwang439035/Web-and-Backend-of-Takeout-System/README.md

 # hmts
-Project: Happy Meal Take-out System (A mobile meal-ordering system)
+Project: Happy Meal Take-out System

-The system provides services for customers to order meals online through smart phones.
+This mobile meal-ordering system provides services for customers to order meals online through smart phones.
 Restaurant managers can manage products, orders, and deliveries through the system.
 The system includes web-based front end, mobile app (Android), backend and MySQL database.

 In this system there are two types of clients: web and mobile.
 4-tier architecture pattern is used which includes client, presentation, application logic and data store.